paultopia/murdersky/index.md

 > vehicle.
 They are treacherous.

 (Editorial note: also, if you park a bike outside, bring it inside at the first sight of snow, especially if it’s in a city bike rack.
-Whether out of incompetence or malice, the City of Iowa City really loves to pile snow on top of those bike ranks.
-Once, my wife had her bike stuck in a gigantic block of ice/snow all winter, thanks to our kind municipal government.
+Once, my wife had her bike stuck in a gigantic block of ice/snow all winter, thanks to Iowa City's malicious municipal government deciding to plow a pile of snow *directly on top of it*.
 That, needless to say, was not a cheap repair when it melted.)

 ## Money Matters